 I have shown how diversifying the gardening practice of women and men in the Dixon Reef area does in fact mean that people continue to do what their bubu (ancestors) did, but often in combination with different sources.
 This is an important aspect of the praxis of mekem garen in the Dixon Reef area and also in Siviri on Efate.
-Different approaches to gardening had contributed to disagreement, but also to the use of old (in terms of traditional) and new (in terms of scientific) knowing of mekem garen.
+Different approaches to gardening had contributed to disagreement, but also to the use diverse knowing of mekem garen.
 It is not my intention to judge whether the project worked, or whether villagers learned new techniques for dealing with changes in agriculture.
 What I have demonstrated is that people in Dixon Reef worked out a praxis based on trying out past instructions, experience and new techniques.
-I have shown that mekem garen is a practice of innovation and diversification, which was continued by people, and that the workshop played an integral part in this.
-With this, I want to move beyond the dichotomy of traditional and modern approaches to gardening.
+Mekem garen is a practice of innovation and diversification, which was continued by people, and that the workshop played an integral part in this.
+With this, I want to move beyond the dichotomous framing of traditional and modern approaches to gardening.
 These dichotomies do not do justice to the movements and the changes that are being driven forward.
 The encounters of people in the workshops and the emerging ontological friction created new gardening techniques and, in a way, all the aspects of the mekem garen that took place afterwards.
 People in Dixon Reef did not continue the practices they 'learnt' in the workshops, but they developed them further in performing their gardening.
 In the next chapter, this movement of plants and people will be described further and I intend to show how this therefore becomes a practice of making the environment.

-Chapter 5: Gardening in Motion
+5 Gardening in Motion

-An important aspect I learnt about mekem garen in Vanuatu was that of people walking to the bush and moving gardens to other locations, due to weather, seasons and people's preferences.
+An important aspect I learnt about mekem garen in Vanuatu was that of people walking to the bush and moving gardens to other locations, due to weather, seasons and individual preferences.
 When horticulturalists around Dixon Reef decided to restrict the use of their home gardens during El Niño, they followed the water and the sun and relocated their gardens.
-Until now I have only mentioned in passing that for Dixoners, the work of cultivation takes place over several years and in several locations.
+Until now, I have only mentioned in passing that, the work of cultivation takes place over several years and in several locations.